yorkeccak/finance/README.md

 #### Valyu API (Required)

-Valyu provides all the institutional-grade financial data - SEC filings, stock prices, financial statements, insider trading data, and 50+ other data sources.
+Valyu provides all the financial data - SEC filings, stock prices, financial statements, insider trading data, and 50+ other data sources.
 Without this API key, the app cannot access any financial data.

 1. Go to [platform.valyu.ai](https://platform.valyu.ai)
 2. Sign up for an account